 The proper flow is to show the Payment Sheet immediately after the user selects Apple Pay as the payment method, without any popups or intermediary screens.

-The data (updated) on the payment sheet is submitted when the user confirms it using Touch ID
+The data (updated) on the payment sheet is submitted when the user confirms it using Touch ID.

 The Payment Token